abasituk/Shelly-Automated-Agile-Octopus/README.md

 |Jumper Wires|[Amazon](https://www.amazon.co.uk/dp/B074P726ZR?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1)|

-If you would like to house the Shelly relay in its own enclosure instead of connecting it to a pre-installed electrical socket, here's some hardware that can essentially be used to create a home-made smartplug with it
+If you would like to house the Shelly relay in its own enclosure instead of connecting it to a pre-installed electrical socket, here's some hardware that can essentially be used to create a smartplug with it

 |Power/Connectors for the Relay Enclosure|Source|
 ----|-----